2008 American League Championship Series: Aftermath

 After being plagued by futility as the Devil Rays, amassing just a .399 winning percentage over their brief first 11 years as a franchise, the “worst-to-first” 2008 Rays set a new standard of success for baseball in Tampa Bay.
-Led by general manager Andrew Freidman (as well as an impressive front office personnel that would go on run teams in the future) and manager Joe Maddon, the Rays became one of the more innovative teams in baseball.
-From 2010-2013, the Rays won at least 90 games each season, a remarkable feat for a team with one of the lowest payrolls in baseball, particularly in a division with the Yankees and Red Sox.
-Even after Freidman and Maddon left after the 2014 season, the Rays success and innovation continued.
-Run by Matthew Silverman, Chaim Bloom (who eventually became the Red Sox President of Baseball Operation after the 2019 season), and Erik Neander (an interim in 2008), the Rays tied the franchise record in wins in 2019, won the pennant in 2020 for the first time since 2008, and surpassed the franchise record for wins and won 100 games in 2021.
+Led by general manager Andrew Freidman and manager Joe Maddon, the Rays became one of the more innovative teams in baseball.
+From 2010–2013, the Rays won at least 90 games each season, a remarkable feat for a team with one of the lowest payrolls in baseball, particularly in a division with the Yankees and Red Sox.
+Even after Freidman and Maddon left after the 2014 season, the Rays success continued.
+The Rays tied the franchise record in wins in 2019, won the pennant in 2020 for the first time since 2008, and surpassed the franchise record for wins and won 100 games in 2021.
+Over the years, the Rays became a factory for future general manager/lead executives.
+In 2021, lead executives of three of the final four teams in the 2021 postseason all received their start in MLB in Tampa Bay.

-The 2008 Rays were covered in depth in the book ‘The Extra 2%: How Wall Street Strategies Took a Major League Baseball Team from Worst to First’ by Jonah Keri.

 In 2011, The Red Sox became the first team in the history of Major League Baseball to have a nine-game lead in September and fail to make the postseason that season, thanks to their 7-20 record in the final month of the regular season.
 Their collapse allowed the Rays to sneak past them to win a wild card spot.
 The Red Sox avenged their 2011 collapse and 2008 ALCS series loss to the Rays in the 2013 American League Division Series, beating Tampa Bay in four games.
 The Red Sox would go on to win the World Series in 2013, their third championship in nine seasons.
 The Red Sox would later go on to beat the Rays in the 2021 American League Division Series in four games, as well.

 Kevin Cash, a back-up catcher in 2008 for the Red Sox, has been the Tampa Bay Rays manager since 2018, winning the manager of the year in 2020.
 Cash was also a part-time catcher for Tampa Bay in 2005.